-13.0 THE USE OF RESTRICTIVE PHYSICAL INTERVENTION
+12.0 THE USE OF RESTRICTIVE PHYSICAL INTERVENTION

 We are aware that restraint of any kind can have a negative impact on a child's mental health and damage relationships between children and those who educate for them.
+We work closely to integrate the AAD and RRN Strategies.